-- CT scans: Regional performance decreased slightly from 76% to 75% of priority 2-4 (emergent, urgent, and less urgent) scans completed within access targets.
-This means that because of high demand for CT scans, 75% of patients receive their CT scans on time.
+- CT scans: Regional performance increased from 75% to 86% of priority 2-4 (emergent, urgent, and less urgent) scans completed within access targets.
+This means that even with a high demand for CT scans, 86% of patients receive their CT scans on time.
 Programs such as neurosurgery, trauma, cardiovascular surgery and advanced cancer diagnostics contribute to high demand for CT scans in Sudbury.
 The NE LHIN region also has CT scans in Sault Ste.
 Marie, North Bay, and Timmins.

 Things You Should Know About Performance Indicators